dikortis/LetsTalkETC/Episodes/Episode_12.md

-the blockchain or the partners watching auxiliary watching and they're bringing that up to Bitcoin proving if they did it in such a way that the other block chain can operate however wants to operate all that matters is that it can validate
+the blockchain or the partners watching auxiliary watching and they're bringing that up to Bitcoin proving if they did it in such a way that the other blockchain can operate however wants to operate all that matters is that it can validate